guarandoo/nixos-iptables/README.md

 ### Flakes

-Add this repository as a input to your flake
+Add this repository as an input to your flake

 ```nix
 {